Gorgopotamos: History

 The Gorgopotamos bridge, built in 1905, put the Gorgopotamos village on the map for the strategic purpose the bridge played during World War II.

 The Engineer who originally designed and built the infamous Gorgopotamos bridge was Agostino Tacconi, later Αυγουστίνος Τακωνης (Takonis) who migrated from Palermo Italy to Greece to supply Greece with his Engineering skills.
 At the time Greece was recruiting from other nations to fill a significant skills shortage.
 The name of Gorgopotamos became famous during World War II, when 150 Greek partisans, following plans drawn by E. C. W. "Eddie" Myers and assisted by a group of British SOE officers, which included C.M.
 Woodhouse, blew up the railroad bridge over the Gorgopotamos river on November 25, 1942 as part of Operation Harling and cut off the enemy-controlled route between Thessaloniki and Athens.
 The blast ruined two of the six piers of the bridge.
 In an act of reprisals, the German occupation forces executed 16 Greek locals.
 The area around the bridge has been designated a national monument.

-After World War II and the Greek Civil War, the bridge of Gorgopotamos was partially rebuilt, the piers being replaced with steel pylons.
+After World War II and the Greek Civil War, the bridge of Gorgopotamos was partially rebuilt, the damaged piers being replaced with steel pylons.